wilsonzlin/cabinet/README.md

 }
 ```

 Passwords are hashed using bcrypt.
-A convenient way to generate the hash for a password is to use `npx bcrypt-cli "PLAINTEXT_PASSWORD" 10`.
+A convenient way to generate the hash for a password is to use `npx @wzlin/bcrypt-cli`.

 ### Behaviour